 Metrics don’t lie, giving decision makers a trustworthy way to measure strategic alignment as much as progress.
 As customer demands, market volatility, new technologies, and other change agents approach, they are better able to shift priorities faster and align resources to maintain focus delivering value, whatever that is at any given moment.

 Agility to respond quickly and appropriately to change

 Digital transformation provides the foundation for teams to explore new ways of working to deliver relevant value faster.
 No matter the type of change or from where it comes, digital organizations are more capable of performing better and meeting their goals.

 But this transformation isn’t all about speed.
 It’s about leveraging technology to identify problems and solve them at scale.
 It provides an eye into the unknown, revealing opportunities to rethink processes and practices to achieve greater flexibility, stronger strategic alignment, more targeted execution, and yes, faster response to business fluctuations.

 Creating a Digital Transformation Strategy

-Creating a digital transformation strategy requires a significant mind-shift among executives and employees alike.
+Creating a digital transformation strategy requires a significant mindset shift among executives and employees alike.
 It focuses on:

-- A single source of truth over information silos
+- A single source of truth versus information silos

 - Improving the overall business over individual process changes